skbulusu/NeuroTunesResearch/README.md

 [Website](https://www.netr.ai) · [Demo](https://www.youtube.com/watch?v=Rqx6QJ0Lidc) · [Email](mailto:skbulusu@gmail.com)

-Licensed under the Apache-2.0 License.

 ---

 ## Overview

-Personalized music therapy sits at the intersection of music cognition, neuroscience, and machine learning.
-However, developing and evaluating these systems presents several challenges:

-- **Limited data:** Patient-response data is difficult to collect, especially across different conditions and over long periods.
-- **Expensive annotation:** Expert affect labeling requires time from trained professionals.
-- **Unclear evaluation:** A model can reproduce its own training labels without producing clinically meaningful results.
+Personalized music therapy brings together machine learning, neuroscience, and music cognition.
+Developing these systems involves challenges such as limited patient-response data, expensive expert annotation, and the difficulty of evaluating models before clinical studies.

-NeuroTunes focuses on the **pre-clinical research stage**.
-It provides a controlled environment for developing, testing, and evaluating music-generation models before any human study or clinical deployment.
+NeuroTunes focuses on the **pre-clinical research stage**, providing an environment for developing, testing, and evaluating individualized music-generation systems.

-The project does not claim to demonstrate clinical efficacy.
+The project uses synthetic data and computational evaluation to explore these ideas.
+It does not claim to demonstrate clinical efficacy or replace professional therapy.

-## What It Does
+## How It Works

 NeuroTunes generates music from an individual's target affective profile rather than selecting tracks from an existing music library.

-The pipeline follows a single, logged workflow:
+The pipeline follows a logged workflow:

 ```text
 Assessment